Sri Lanka Tour: Resplendent Land

 (B) breakfast, (L) lunch, (D) dinner

 Day 3: Today we head north to Anuradhapura.
-In the evening, witness the ceremonial lighting of the Ruwanweliseya Dagoba, which literally glows under the night sky.
-Overnight at The Sanctuary at Tissawewa in Anuradhapura for three nights.
+In the evening, witness the ceremonial lighting of the Ruwanweliseya Dagoba, which literally glows under the night .
+Built in the time of British Governor Henry Arthur Blake, The Sanctuary at Tissawewa in Anuradhapura, a small refurbished colonial hotel, is our home for the next three nights.
 (B/L/D)

 Day 4: Enjoy a full day exploring the UNESCO World Heritage Site of Anuradhapura.
 Founded during the 4th century BC, Anuradhapura quickly became both the capital of Ceylon and the sacred city of Buddhism on the island.
 Spread throughout the site are remarkable monuments, particularly the Dagobas of colossal size, placed on circular foundations and surrounded by a ring of monolithic columns.
 Hidden in dense jungle for centuries, there is now much to view here, including eight major palaces, monasteries and monuments as well as the sacred Bodhi tree.
 A cutting from the fig tree of Buddha, brought here in the 3rd century BC, it has flourished and, today, the tree spreads out over the center of the complex.
 The relics of Buddha Siddhartha have also shaped the religious features of Anuradhapura.
 In the 3rd century BC, Dagoba Thuparama was built by King Tissa to house the clavicle of Buddha, an important religious relic presented by Ashoka, one of India’s greatest rulers.
 (B/L/D)